 Cost of revenue, net - service for the three-months ended June 30, 2023, increased by approximately \$0.9 million to \$2.6 million, compared the same period in 2022, primarily due to an increase in personnel costs related to increased headcount resulting from the CASE Acquisition in October 2022 of approximately \$0.3 million, service vehicle related costs, warranty expenses, depreciation and amortization expense related to the CASE Acquisition of approximately \$0.5 million as well as increased cellular fees of approximately \$0.1 million attributed to the ongoing operation of deployed ASRs and Blue Light communication devices and Call Boxes.
-The cost of revenue re- service is primarily related to the average service cost per unit, depreciation of the ASRs, and stock-based compensation.
-Additional costs relate to the ongoing maintenance and support of our install base of Blue Light communication devices and Call Boxes.
-Which consists primarily of service personnel, vehicle expense, and warranty repair costs.
-Cost of revenue, net - product was approximately \$0.9 million and is attributed to a service for the ongoing devices and Call Boxes.
+The cost of revenue, net - service is primarily related to the average service cost per unit, depreciation of the ASRs, and stock-based compensation.
+Additional costs relate to the ongoing maintenance and support of our install base of Blue Light communication devices and Call Boxes, which consists primarily of service personnel, vehicle expense, and warranty repair costs.
+Cost of revenue, net - product was approximately \$0.9 million and is attributable to sales of Blue Light emergency communications devices and Call Boxes.